-Membership: Six faculty members, each from a different department, at least two of whom are tenured, elected to serve three-year terms; the Associate Dean of the Faculty; and two students selected by SGA.
-Non-voting members of the committee are the Registrar and the Dean of Studies.
+Membership: Six faculty members, each from a different department, at least two of whom are tenured, elected to serve three-year terms; the Associate Dean of the Faculty or his/her designated representative; and two students selected by SGA.
+Non-voting members of the committee are the Registrar and the Dean of Studies Associate Dean of the Faculty for Academic Advising.
 A faculty member of the Committee shall serve on the self-determined majors subcommittee composed of other members appointed by the Curriculum Committee to represent a reasonable range of academic disciplines.